Marxist schools of thought: British Marxist historians

 The British Marxist historians were a circle of scholars that originated in the Communist Party of Great Britain in the 1930s, eventually forming the Communist Party Historians Group in 1946.
 They shared a common interest in "history from below" and class structure in early capitalist society.
-Important members of the group included Maurice Dobb, Dona Torr, A. L. Morton, Rodney Hilton, E. P. Thompson, Eric Hobsbawm, George Rudé, Christopher Hill, Dorothy Thompson, John Saville, Victor Kiernan and Raphael Samuel.
+Important members of the group were Maurice Dobb, Dona Torr, A. L. Morton, Rodney Hilton, E. P. Thompson, Eric Hobsbawm, George Rudé, Christopher Hill, Dorothy Thompson, John Saville, Victor Kiernan and Raphael Samuel.

 While some members of the group (most notably E. P. Thompson) left the party after the Hungarian Revolution of 1956, the common points of British Marxist historiography continued in their works.
 They placed great emphasis on human agency, cultural experience and the subjective determination of history, while growing increasingly distant from determinist views of materialism.
 E. P. Thompson famously engaged Louis Althusser in The Poverty of Theory, arguing that Althusser's theory overdetermined history and left no space for historical revolt by the oppressed.

 Austro-Marxism

 Austro-Marxism was a school of Marxist thought centered in Vienna that existed from the beginning of the 20th century until the 1930s.
 Its most eminent proponents were Max Adler, Otto Bauer, Rudolf Hilferding and Karl Renner.
 It was influenced by contemporaneous intellectual trends, including the prominence of neo-Kantianism and positivism in philosophy and the emergence of marginalism in economics.
-The group confronted issues such as the problem of the National Question within the Austro-Hungarian Empire, the rise of the interventionist state and the changing class-structure of early 20th century capitalist societies.
+The group confronted issues such as the problem of the National Question within the Austro-Hungarian Empire, the rise of the interventionist state, and the changing class-structure of early 20th century capitalist societies.